kazukageorge/CPP-Classifier-Tensorflow/README.md

 ## Code Flowchart
 1. Load the traces for clathrin and auxlin and parse the metadata into a dataframe
-2.
+2. Normalize the data for training

 ## Requirements
-* Tensorflow
+I am using macOS Mojave 10.14.6.
+Installed packages are:

+1. tensorflow   2.4.0
+2. numpy    1.19.2
+3. pandas   1.1.5
+4. scipy    1.5.2
+5. iPython  7.19.0

 ## Config

 You will need to create an envrionment that has tensorflow.
-We are

-1. Open "Terminal"
-2. type: source ~/tensorflow/venv/bin/activate
-3. type: python masterscript.py
+Type `conda env create -n tensorflow`, and install the above packages.
+Once installed, type `conda activate tensorflow`.
+Locate to the directory that has the repository and type `python main.py -i <dir_to_InputData>`